 What Will the Future Bring?

 Sports betting is here to stay.
 That’s one thing we know for sure.
-As more states move towards legalizing it, the industry is going to continue to grow domestically.
+As more states move towards legalizing it, the industry will continue to grow domestically.

 How do I know for sure it’s going to get bigger?
-Because states like California and Texas still haven’t even taken the first steps towards legalizing.
-Sports Betting now, is what we all wanted the Cannabis industry to be several years ago.
+Because states like California and Texas haven’t even taken the first steps toward legalizing it.
+Sports Betting now is what we all wanted the Cannabis industry to be several years ago.

-Player and team props allow you to bet on individual performances rather than the actual outcome of the game.
+Players and team props allow you to bet on individual performances rather than the game’s outcome.

-You can bet on what happens in a single half or even a quarter.
+You can bet on what happens in a half or quarter.
 Bet in real-time, during the action, or even during the intermissions.
 These days, the betting possibilities are truly endless.

 It’s hard to say how much more advanced the industry can get.
 Will we see it in the new Metaverse that everyone is talking about?
 In Augmented Reality?

 Sports betting on the Blockchain?
-Only time will tell, but sports betting should continue to get more intricate and real, the more technology continues to advance.
+Only time will tell, but sports betting should continue getting more intricate and real as technology advances.